oneananda/AWS_Operations/Learning/AWS Terminologies/README.md

 A bastion server, also known as a jump box, used to connect to a private resources from the box.

+This can be done either by SSH or RDP.

 **SSH (Secure Shell)**

 SSH, or Secure Shell, is like a secure, digital key that lets you safely connect to and control a computer or server over the internet.
 Imagine it as a private, encrypted tunnel that you create between your computer and another device, allowing you to send commands, transfer files, or manage that device remotely without anyone being able to eavesdrop.